lynnfaraday/aresmush.com/tutorials/code/add-web/edit-request.md

         char.update(rp_hooks: Website.format_input_for_mush(request.args[:rp_hooks]))
         char.update(goals: Website.format_input_for_mush(request.args[:goals]))

-> <i class="fa fa-info-circle"></i> **Tip:** Though it's not covered by this tutorial, it's useful to note that there's a lot of other handling at the top of these requests to check things like whether the user is logged in and has access to edit the character.
-Always be sure to check permissions in your web requests.
+{% include tip.html content="Though it's not covered by this tutorial, it's useful to note that there's a lot of other handling at the top of these requests to check things like whether the user is logged in and has access to edit the character.
+Always be sure to check permissions in your web requests." %}